Our lawyers have handled scores of arm injury lawsuits in car, truck, and motorcycle accident cases.

 The average settlement value for a broken arm in a personal injury lawsuit is around $50,000 to $80,000.
 Upper arm fractures are worth more than lower arm fractures.
 The most serious broken arm cases (those involving multiple fractures or bone splinters) can have a settlement value of $300,000 or more.

-There are two primary factors that drive the settlement value of broken arms in personal injury cases: (1) the type and location of the fracture, and (2) how the broken arm impacts the victim's life.
+Two primary factors drive the settlement value of broken arms in personal injury lawsuits: (1) the type and location of the fracture, and (2) how the broken arm impacts the victim's life.